gcuddy/portfolio/src/content/notes/2018-10-27-quantity-vs-quality.md

 ---
-title: "Quantity vs Quality"
+title: Quantity vs Quality
 slug: quantityvquality
-tags: ['Creativity']
+tags:
+  - Creativity
+pubDate: '2018-10-27'
 ---

 > I will take care of the quantity.
 The Great Creator will take care of the quality.